TASER: Table Agents for Schema-guided Extraction and Recommendation: Results and Discussion

-Figure~\ref{fig:unique-schemas-main} (left) reveals that larger batch sizes (250, 500) rapidly expand the schema set in the first few iterations, achieving faster initial coverage as measured by iterations.
-However, this early acceleration comes at the cost of quickly reaching saturation, after which few new unique schemas are discovered.
-In contrast, smaller batch sizes (10, 50, 100) require more iterations to reach the same number of unmatched holdings seen, but continue yielding new unique schemas for much longer, resulting in the highest overall diversity when normalized by data processed (Figure~\ref{fig:unique-schemas-main}, right).
-This improvement in coverage for smaller batches is offset by increased redundancy.
-As shown in Appendix~\ref{app:collisions}, smaller batches incur substantially more duplicate or overlapping schema suggestions, reflecting a more granular and exploratory nature of their schema search.
-Overall, these results highlight a key tradeoff in agentic schema refinement: larger batches accelerate early-stage discovery but plateau quickly, while smaller batches maximize cumulative schema diversity at the cost of higher redundancy and computation.
-Our results establish that schema refinement via agentic suggestion and feedback is both tractable and tunable: by adjusting batch size, practitioners can directly control the balance between coverage and efficiency, guiding schema evolution to maximize actionable suggestions while minimizing redundancy and annotation waste.
-This provides a principled, quantitative framework for automated schema refinement in noisy, open-ended domains
+Figure~\ref{fig:unique-schemas-main} (left) reveals that larger batch sizes (250, 500) rapidly expand the schema.
+However, this early acceleration comes at the cost of early saturation, after which few new unique schemas are discovered.
+In contrast, smaller batches require more iterations to reach the same number of unmatched holdings seen, but continue yielding unique schemas, resulting in the highest diversity when normalized by data processed (Figure~\ref{fig:unique-schemas-main}, right).
+This improvement in coverage, however, is offset by increased redundancy.
+As shown in Appendix Figure~\ref{app:collisions}, smaller batches incur substantially more overlapping suggestions, reflecting a more granular and exploratory nature.
+Overall, these results highlight a key tradeoff: larger batches accelerate early discovery but plateau quickly, while smaller batches maximize cumulative schema diversity at the cost of redundancy and computation.
+Our results establish that schema refinement via agentic feedback is both tractable and tunable.
+This indicates that an \textit{adaptive batching strategy} may be optimal: using larger batches to quickly identify high-yield schemas, followed by smaller batches for exhaustive diversity.